 I’m happiest when I’m writing, fleshing out the stories in my head.
 I think about my characters all the time.
 Scenes pop into my mind as I drift off to sleep or wander the grocery store.
 It’s a relief to write, but also hard work.
 The rewards are immeasurable.
 I used to be a teacher and consider myself a lifelong learner.
 My prayer is to continue to grow as a writer with each story I tell.

-I love hearing from readers, so please email me at email@example.com for questions about my books, events, or history.
-And if you really want to keep up with my goings on, publishing plans, win gifts, and read exclusive excerpts, sign up for my newsletter at the link below.
+Email me at firstname.lastname@example.org for questions about my books, events, or history.
+And if you really want to keep up with my goings on, publishing plans, win gifts, and read exclusive excerpts, sign up for my newsletter at the link above.

 I’m represented by Jill Marsal of the Marsal Lyon Literary Agency.